Illumina/gvcfgenotyper/docs/merging.md

 ### Step 3.

 Our merging procedure only ever looks at the first alternate allele.
-To handle *N* multi-allelics, we create *N* duplicate rows with each allele shuffled to the front.
+To handle a row with *N>1* alternate alleles, we create *N* duplicate rows with each allele shuffled to the front.

 For example: